Lock-Up Agreements

 Exam Tip: Gotchas

-• Issuer lock-ups also cover registered exchanges and employee stock activity, not just direct primary issuance.
-A question that hides the supply event behind an employee-stock-purchase-plan window or a private exchange is still testing the lock-up.
+• Issuer lock-ups can also cover registered exchanges and employee stock activity, not just direct primary issuance, when the agreement says so.
+A question that hides the supply event behind an employee-stock-purchase-plan window or a private exchange may still be testing the lock-up; read what the specific agreement covers.

 The shareholder lock-up restricts insiders, employees, and pre-IPO holders from selling existing shares for the lock-up period.
 The typical IPO standard is 180 days (about six months), though some technology and special purpose acquisition company (SPAC) structures use 90 days and complex deals can extend to 365 days.